 - The delete attributes button and select all the attributes except “Group” and delete them.

-Now we will calculate the area of each habitat types.
-To do this we must set the coordinate system so QGIS knows how to calculate area.
+Now, we will calculate the area of each habitat type.
+To do this, we must set the coordinate system, so QGIS knows how to calculate the area.

 - Select the project > properties window.

 You might need to use the filter search for AGD66 or type in 4202, which is the code number for this projection.